- Jim Thomas

-Sisense Plugins extend or modify Sisense functionality.
+Sisense Plugins (now called Add-ons on the Admin page in Sisense) extend or modify Sisense functionality.
 They cover a wide gamut of options from new widget types to widget and dashboard formatting to adding functionality to existing widgets and more.
 I imagine that very few Sisense implementations don't use at least a few plugins.
 I have worked on an implementation that utilized over 25 plugins.

 Sisense officially supports a number of plugins.
 This means that Sisense keeps them updated as new product versions are released.
 These can be found on the Sisense Marketplace.
 If you are not familiar with them, it is well worth your time to check them out.
 Sisense documentation will tell you how to install and manage Plugins.